 Steps to Install OnePlus USB Driver on Linux

-If you want to flash a custom recovery or firmware files on your OnePlus smartphone, you will have to install ADB and Fastboot first.
+If you want to flash a custom recovery or firmware file on your OnePlus smartphone, you will have to install ADB and Fastboot first.
 Follow the steps given below:

-Download SDK Platform-tools for Linux and unzip it and then execute the following command:
+Download SDK Platform-tools zip for Linux and unzip it and then execute the following command:

 sudo apt-get install android-tools-adb android-tools-fastboot